Electravirus/MV3D/README.md

 	flashlightPitch(deg)

 Sets the pitch and yaw of the event's flashlight.
-Prefix the yaw angle with + or - to set yaw relative to event's facing.
+Prefix the yaw angle with + to set yaw relative to event's facing.

 ---